e-libs/repeet/README.md

 ### Intro

 Instead of going straight to the game after the user taps the initial button to start the game, a middle screen is shown, the Intro, so the player can get ready to start.
 It will countdown from 3 to 0, then the game will start.

+### Training

+Only when on blindfolded mode, there will always be a intermediate training screen before starting the game.
+The idea is to give the player the opportunity to get to know the key sounds, before actually plaing.

 ### Modals